 A font variations (‘fvar’) table is required to describe the variations supported by the font.

-A style attributes (‘STAT’) table is required and is used to establish relationships between different fonts belonging to a family and to provide some degree of compatibility with legacy implementations.
+A style attributes (‘STAT’) table is required and is used to establish relationships between different fonts belonging to a family and to provide some degree of compatibility with legacy applications by allowing platforms to project variation instances involving many axes into older font-family models that assume a limited set of axes.

+A variable font shall contain some other variation-related data, according to the ways in which the design varies, but no other specific type of variation-related data is required in all variable fonts.

-If a variable font has TrueType outlines in a ‘glyf’ table, the outline variation data will be provided in the glyph variations (‘gvar’) table, which is required.
+If a variable font has TrueType outlines in a ‘glyf’ table, the outline variation data will be provided in the glyph variations (‘gvar’) table.
 Variation data for CVT values can be provided in the optional CVT variations (‘cvar’) table.

-If a variable font has PostScript-style outlines in a Compact Font Format 2.0 (‘CFF2’) table, the ‘CFF2’ table itself also contains the associated variation data.
+If a variable font has PostScript-style outlines in a Compact Font Format 2.0 (‘CFF2’) table, the ‘CFF2’ table itself can also contain the associated variation data.

 NOTE 2 A ‘CFF2’ table can be used in non-variable fonts as well as in variable fonts.
 Also note that variations for outlines using the Compact Font Format version 1.0 (‘CFF ’) table are not supported.